salmiak/Story/README.md

 - Client:
   - Responsive font (and margin) size
   - Read Exif-data from image and show on img
-  - Progress bar on images in slider
+  - Image grid as optional layout
   - Next / Prev post link on posts
     - Links next to content (or at bottom of text)
   - Navigate images with arrow-keys